AstarNetwork/growth-program/README.md

 6. If there are surplus SDN in a particular month, it will be distributed equally to those who achieved ≥90%.
 7. In the case that there is a surplus SDN and no one achieves ≥90%, the surplus SDN will be sent to the Treasury or carried forward to the next month.
 8. It is **MANDATORY** for each ambassador to participate.
 Failure to achieve at least 50% points for a period of 3 consecutive months will result in the termination of your ambassadorship.
+9. In case that you want to work in a group with other ambassadors e.g. We have 2 ambassadors from Thailand, please submit your work as a group work and the rewards will be split equally.
-9. An example of how the calculation works can be found [HERE](https://docs.google.com/document/d/1m4a1B77nuPh7dxcKk2kVyPVt1l185m4C/edit?usp=sharing&ouid=115923092849552143416&rtpof=true&sd=true).
+10. An example of how the calculation works can be found [HERE](https://docs.google.com/document/d/1m4a1B77nuPh7dxcKk2kVyPVt1l185m4C/edit?usp=sharing&ouid=115923092849552143416&rtpof=true&sd=true).
-10. The reward pool comes from the [Dapp Staking Reward](https://shiden.subscan.io/account/ZfEuzYHyfo5TZfAx9fsntdkx2W4gDFLPwUNeqSrJTpQJXDc?tab=reward).
+11. The reward pool comes from the [Dapp Staking Reward](https://shiden.subscan.io/account/ZfEuzYHyfo5TZfAx9fsntdkx2W4gDFLPwUNeqSrJTpQJXDc?tab=reward).
 The contract is getting around 300 - 400 SDN/day so we will distribute 10,000 - 12,000 SDN per month (may change depending on how much reward is earned).
-11. When Astar dApp staking is live, we will inlcude ASTR rewards.
+12. When Astar dApp staking is live, we will inlcude ASTR rewards.

 ## Basic Task (Mandatory)
 | ID | Description | KPI | Max Points |